P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 ## Create a WebApplication

-to start listening for the incoming HTTP requests, we need to spin up an http web server that listens on a certain port, and we need to implement the logic that will process requests and generate the response depending on the shape and type of the request.
+To start listening for the incoming HTTP requests, we need to spin up an http web server that listens on a certain port, and we need to implement the logic that will process requests and generate the response depending on the shape and type of the request.

 Asp.net provides us with a facade class called `WebApplication` that provides us with functions and properties that makes it easier for us to configure our application's "settings" to suite our needs.